 The U.S. District Court for the Middle District of Florida dismissed the complaint on the ground that, in its view, the monthly billing statements were not communications in connection with the collection of debt, and were not subject to any provisions of the FDCPA.
 The court relied on an opinion of the Consumer Financial Protection Bureau (CFPB), which had stated that mortgage servicers’ monthly billing statements were exempt only from a single provision of the FDCPA (prohibiting communications by a debt collector to a consumer after the consumer has directed the collector to cease further communications), because mortgage servicers are required by the Dodd-Frank Act and regulations issued under it to send monthly billing statements.

-The homeowner appealed to the U.S. Court of Appeals for the 11th Circuit.
-Public Citizen and the U.S. PIRG Education Fund filed a brief as amicus curiae supporting the homeowner.
-The brief explains that the district court misread the CFPB opinion, which concerns only the FDCPA’s cease-communications provision and in fact presumes that the other protections of the FDCPA remain applicable to a mortgage servicer’s billing statements if the mortgage servicer otherwise qualifies as a debt collector under the FDCPA.
+The homeowner appealed to the Eleventh Circuit.
+In an amicus curiae brief supporting the homeowner, Public Citizen and the U.S. PIRG Education Fund explained that the district court misread the CFPB opinion, which concerns only the FDCPA’s cease-communications provision and in fact presumes that the other protections of the FDCPA remain applicable to a mortgage servicer’s billing statements if the mortgage servicer otherwise qualifies as a debt collector under the FDCPA.